 A possible loophole?

 If you are already a resident of Spain then you may be able to buy things in the UK without vat being added.
 This because supplies to outside of the UK are not subject to UK vat.
 However this will very much depend on the supplier.
-If successful then you will only be charged on the vat in Spain, although there will still be the cost of customs clearance process.
+If successful then you will only be charged on the vat when the items get to Spain.
+Don’t forget though, that there will still be the cost of the customs clearance process.

 Indalo Transport will continue to offer our ‘UK shopping from Spain’ service for the next few months to test whether it is viable to continue with.
 But I feel it is very much the end of an era.